Dwang-ML/arcade/CONTRIBUTING.md

 # type: ignore  # pending https://github.com/pyglet/pyglet/issues/843
 ```

-This links to an issue in the 3rd party library that is causing the type error.
+This links to an issue in the third party library that is causing the type error.
-This oddly-specific syntax is compatible with both mypy and pyright.
+This oddly specific syntax is compatible with both mypy and pyright.
 See [this issue](https://github.com/pythonarcade/arcade/issues/1789) for more information.

 ### Use pre-commit hooks to automatically run formatting